Sales & valuation

 Auction

 Best price for valuable pieces.
 Commission 15-25%.
 Turnaround 2-4 months.
 Ideal for pieces above €500.
+An auction house will ask about provenance and authenticity first, so come prepared.

 02